dhyanpatel/TourneyFlights/README.md

 # TourneyFlights

 A small Scala app that scrapes upcoming USATT table-tennis tournaments and checks flight prices (via SerpApi → Google Flights) for the next 3 months.
-It outputs a table + CSV so you can quickly see which cities are worth flying to.
+It outputs a table so you can quickly see which cities are worth flying to.

 ---